art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 	`mod_folder = C:\Steam\steamapps\common\Fallout 4\Data`
 	</details>
 	<br>
 2. Run Mantella.exe in MantellaSoftware and wait for the message "Waiting for player to select an NPC..." to display.
-Once it does, it is ready for you to select an NPC in-game via the Mantella spell.
+Once it does, it is ready for you to select an NPC in-game via the Mantella gun.
 <img src="../_static/img/mantella_exe.png" alt="MCM General Settings" width="500" height="auto" style="padding: 10px;"/>
 ```{admonition} Warning
 :class: attention